Contact person for provided information:

 The Netherlands is a constitutional monarchy and a parliamentary democracy with free elections every 4 years.
 The Government is formed by the King and the Council of Ministers.
 The King is privileged (can do 'no wrong'), the ministers are responsible.
 The King is head of State (Kingdom of the Netherlands, including overseas territories).
 The former Dutch Caribbean colonies of Curacao and St. Maarten became autonomous countries within the Kingdom of the Netherlands on 10th October 2010 in a change of constitutional status dissolving the Netherlands Antilles.
 The two joined Aruba, which in 1986 had already gained this status, while three other islands, Bonaire, St. Eustatius and Saba, became autonomous special municipalities of the Netherlands.
 The Prime Minister is chair of the cabinet and has a primus inter pares status.
 The Government is verifiable by the Parliament at any time and at any matter.
 The Parliament consists of a Second (Lower) Chamber and a First Chamber (Senate).
 The second chamber has most political power.
 The First Chamber has limited powers; its main task is to perform a second opinion on bills before becoming law.
 The members of the Second Chamber are directly elected by popular vote to serve four-year term.
 The members of the First Chamber are indirectly elected by the country's 12 provincial councils for four-years term.

-At national level there are 11 ministries, headed by a minister and (occasionally) a vice minister, responsible for a specific mandate (e.g. 'Infrastructure and the Environment', Foreign Affairs').
+At national level there are 12 ministries, headed by a minister and (occasionally) a vice minister, responsible for a specific mandate (e.g. 'Infrastructure and Water management, Foreign Affairs').
 The second level of administration are the 12 provinces, which have certain mandates on regional policies (e.g. planning, economy, environment), and regional implementation of national policy.
-Third and lowest level are about 400 municipalities, with extensive powers regarding local matters (zoning, social welfare, development control) and implementation of all kinds of national and regional regulations and relevant subsidy schemes.
+Third and lowest level are about 380 municipalities, with extensive powers regarding local matters (zoning, social welfare, development control) and implementation of all kinds of national and regional regulations and relevant subsidy schemes.

 A.4 Historical Outline of Cadastral System

 The administrative structure in the cadastre was as follows.
 The country was divided in municipalities, and these were divided into cadastral sections, and these on their turn into cadastral land parcels.
-First the land surveyors, together with the municipal executives, determined the precise boundary of a municipality.
-Then he surveyed the parcels.
+First the land surveyors, together with the municipal executives, determined the precise boundary of the municipalities.
+Then the land surveyor surveys the parcels.

 The archives still contain: